-This shows you that DNA unfortunately cannot be fragmented fully uniform.
+This shows you that DNA unfortunately cannot be fragmented full uniformity.
 Compare this to cooking spaghetti.
-Imagen some parts of the spaghetti are already parboiled and flexible and will not break as easy as the uncooked and hard regions.
+Imagine some parts of the spaghetti are already parboiled and flexible and will not break as easy as the uncooked and hard regions.
 The fragmentation bias affects especially mechanical methods like ultrasonication.
 Consider that there are alternative fragmentation methods based on chemical or biological reactions that you can use alternatively or additionally.

 Last updated on April 20, 2017

 ecSeq is a bioinformatics solution provider with solid expertise in the analysis of high-throughput sequencing data.
 We organize public workshops and conduct on-site trainings on NGS data analysis.

 Would you like to receive updates about our NGS trainings and solutions?
 Then sign-up for our newsletter